 Muchadeyi Ashton Masunda is a Zimbabwean businessman and politician who has worked for various private corporations and arms of government.
 Muchadeyi Masunda was the Mayor of Harare from 2009 to 2013.
 He currently serves on the international panel of arbitrators for the Court of Arbitration for Sport in Lausanne

-Muchadeyi Masunda is married to Fikile Masunda with whom they have a family.
+Muchadeyi Masunda is married to Fikile Masunda and the two have a family.

 Masunda is a UZ alumni from which he attained a Bachelor's Degree in Law(Hons).